proper-testing/proper-testing.github.io/tutorials/PropEr_introduction_to_Property-Based_Testing.md

 # Summary
-In this introductory tutorial you've learned:
+In this introductory tutorial you have learned:

 *  What property-based testing is and how it differs from unit testing.